Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] big refactor in common functions: new algorithm selection for decoupling
-- Need an readonly common array variable to store all the feature keynames (each string used to indirect expansion, which is the string that matches the prefix of each variable in data features
+- Need an readonly common array variable to store all the feature keynames (each string used to indirect expansion, which is the string that matches the prefix of each variable in data features --> installation_data
 - also define by indirect expansion the arguments of each features in installation data
 - Need another common array with keynames in the installation order.
 We will continue accepting -n and -y args, but with -n we need to delete from this array.
 With this we don't need num